-During the State of Emergency, the employer will be entitled to employ a person without the employee having performed a mandatory health check, if provision of corresponding healthcare services will be suspended (except for cases related to dangerous work).
+During the State of Emergency, the employer will be entitled to employ a person without mandatory health check, if provision of corresponding healthcare services will be suspended (except for cases related to dangerous work).

-As of 2 April 2020, the employer is responsible for repatriating his employees, who are returning from a foreign business trip, without the use public transportation.
-As of 12 May 2020, this regulation no longer applies to employees returning from Lithuania and Estonia.
+As of 2 April 2020, the employer is responsible for repatriating his employees, who are returning from a foreign business trip, without using public transportation.

-As of 2 April 2020, the Investment and Development Agency of Latvia is tasked with supporting following categories of entrepreneurs:
+As of 2 April 2020, the Investment and Development Agency of Latvia is tasked with supporting following entrepreneur categories: